 So how we do love our livers?
-My favorite remedies include Bone broth, gelatin(or collagen) Apple cider vinegar, aloe vera, ginger, apples, Milk thistle, dandelion root decotions or tea, garlic, taurine, turmeric, coffee enemas (if tolerated) and Castor oil packs (read about castor oil packs here!).
+My favorite remedies include Bone broth, gelatin(or collagen) Apple cider vinegar, aloe vera, ginger, apples, Milk thistle, dandelion root decotions or tea, garlic, turmeric, and Castor oil packs (read about castor oil packs here!).
 My absolute favorite liver support supplement is BioRay Liver Life and most of my clients see pretty amazing results with it.
 Also, you can try a glass of warm water with a freshly squeezed lemon in the morning before you eat to kick start your digestive system.

 And don’t forget to love your guts!
 We have to increase stomach acid to assist in nutrient absorption as well as kill off critters like parasites.
 We need to heal and seal the gut lining which can get holes punched in it and allow food to enter the bloodstream- this can create an inflammatory reaction.
 Repopulating the gut bacteria is essential as well, especially for people that have been on antibiotics countless times in your life.
 Sticking to a whole foods, as-organic-as-possible diet is crucial as well.

 Bile flow is probably the most crucial part in this issue.
 We need bile to assimilate fats, flush out toxins, and to help assimilate fat soluble nutrients.
 A bitter herb supplement can be the biggest helper in this area!
 Find my other bile boosting tips here.